AnonymousPlanet/thgtoa/guide.md

 -   Can you create accounts through Tor?
 Yes but expect some captchas and your phone number will definitely be required

 Twitter is extremely aggressive in preventing anonymity on their network.
 You should sign-up using e-mail and password (not phone) and not using "Sign-in with Google".
-Use your gmail as the e-mail address.
+Use your Gmail as the e-mail address.

 More than likely, your account will be suspended immediately during the sign-up process and will require you to complete a series of automated tests to unlock.
 This will include a series of captchas, confirmation of your e-mail and twitter handle or other information.
 In some cases, it will also require your phone number.